fuglaro/defaff-linux/design.md

 * Tabs:
   * Tab by dragging to the top (100th of screen height) of another window.
   * Untab by dragging from the tab line.
-* 3 contexts providing different sessions, each with their own independent stack of windows and workspaces.
+* 3 sessions, each with their own independent stack of windows and desktops.
 * Capslock is remapped to Click.
 * Default colors:
   * Primary: #defaff